javascript-tutorial/en.javascript.info/1-js/06-more-functions/03-closure/article.md

 }();
 ```

 We can say "okay, let it be Function Declaration, let's add a name", but it won't work.
-Javascript does not allow Function Declarations to be called immediately:
+JavaScript does not allow Function Declarations to be called immediately:

 ```js run
 // syntax error because of brackets below